shlomiassaf/tdm/src/demo/modules/@forms/tutorials/renderer/4-array-renderer/README.md

-This can be done in the template manually but "lucky us" the library provides `ForFormArrayDirective` which is a specific iteration directive on top of `ngFor`, it will do all the work for us and transform the control into `DynamicFormControlRenderer`.
+This can be done in the template manually but "lucky us" the library provides `ForFormArrayDirective` which is a specific iteration directive on top of `ngFor`, it will do all the work for us and transform the control into `DynamicControlRenderContext`.

-Once we have the collection of `DynamicFormControlRenderer` we need to render each of them which requires a recursive operation.
+Once we have the collection of `DynamicControlRenderContext` we need to render each of them which requires a recursive operation.

 One option is to create `<ng-template>`s within the template and use